dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 * [Angular 2 Service Layers: Redux, RxJS and Ngrx Store - When to Use a Store and Why?](http://blog.angular-university.io/angular-2-redux-ngrx-rxjs/)
 * [Getting Started with Redux - Dan Abramov on Egghead.io](https://egghead.io/courses/getting-started-with-redux)

 While Angular makes it reasonably straightforward to share and pass data in smaller apps with services and component communication, managing global application state can rapidly become a mess and a headache in complex apps.
 Global stores like ngrx/store greatly aid in organizing and compartmentalizing state management.
-Hopefully you're now prepared to tackle building your own complex Angular apps with ngrx/store!
+Hopefully you're now prepared to tackle building your own Angular apps with ngrx/store!